hu-macsy/simexpal/docs/quick_start.rst

 Quick Example
 -------------

-The simexpal repository contains a small example that you can try out to quickly get to know the tool.
-In this example, we compare different (inefficient) sorting algorithms on multiple inputs.
+The simexpal repository contains a small examples which can be used to quickly get to know the tool.
+In this example, we compare different sorting algorithms on multiple inputs.

 1. Install simexpal as detailed above.